 At DKK-shows, all dog owners have the right to show dogs that have a pedigree in the DKK or any other club/organization recognized by the FCI.
 The pedigree MUST be available no later than on the day of the show for entries in official classes (from 9 months).
 For entries in unofficial classes (minor puppy or puppy class), a written confirmation from the kennel club of the country of registration that the dog is under registration in the organization in question is accepted.
-Non-pedigree dogs as well as dogs that have been pedigree registered by a non-FCI organization are not allowed to participate.
+Non-pedigree dogs as well as dogs that have been pedigree registered by an organization not recognized by the FCI are not allowed to participate.